lit/lit.dev/packages/lit-dev-content/site/docs/libraries/standalone-templates.md

   order: 1
 ---

-Lit combines the component model of LitElement with Javascript template literal-based rendering into an easy-to-use package.
-However, the templating portion of Lit is factored into a standlone library called `lit-html`, which can be used outside of the Lit component model anywhere you need to efficiently render and update HTML.
+Lit combines the component model of LitElement with JavaScript template literal-based rendering into an easy-to-use package.
+However, the templating portion of Lit is factored into a standalone library called `lit-html`, which can be used outside of the Lit component model anywhere you need to efficiently render and update HTML.

 ## lit-html standalone package